AVEVA/sample-pi_core-deployment_aws-powershell/README.md

 #### Generate a PI license:
 1. Create a Machine Signature File (MSF) using the pidiag utility.
 This utility is installed as part of your PI System deployment on the server that hosts the PI Data Archive.
     > **Note:** For deployments in High Availability, create the MSF on the server that is the primary member.
 For more information on HA and collective members, see the *License a new PI Data Archive collective* section of the *PI Server Installation and Upgrade Guide*.
-You can find this guide on the OSIsoft [Customer Portal](https:\\my.osisoft.com).
+You can find this guide on the OSIsoft [Customer Portal](https://my.osisoft.com).
-2. Generate the license file on the OSIsoft [Customer Portal](my.osisoft.com).
-For instructions on do this, see the *PI Server Installation and Upgrade Guide*, in the section [Generate a license file for a standalone deployment](https://livelibrary.osisoft.com/LiveLibrary/content/en/server-v12/GUID-0AE01ADF-771E-4BDA-B266-3C928BF79EBC).
+2. Generate the license file on the OSIsoft [Customer Portal](https://my.osisoft.com).
+For instructions on how to do this, see the *PI Server Installation and Upgrade Guide*, in the section [Generate a license file for a standalone deployment](https://livelibrary.osisoft.com/LiveLibrary/content/en/server-v12/GUID-0AE01ADF-771E-4BDA-B266-3C928BF79EBC).

 #### Replace the temporary license with the full PI license
 1. Browse to the newly generated PI license in File Explorer and copy the license file.